 Hopefully you'll never have need to administer first aid or CPR to your pets.
 But should the need ever arise — and it sadly often does — you'll be happy you took this opportunity to prepare yourself.

-If you've taken a pet CPR class, or if you teach one, please share your experience in the comment section below.
+If you've taken a pet first aid and CPR class, or if you teach one, please share your experience in the comment section below.
 Additionally, if you've ever had to administer first aid or CPR to one of your pets, or someone else’s, please share your story with others here, too.